brentsimmons/inessential.com/posts/2021/04/06/im_still_living_with_the_longterm_effects_of_a_disease_that_now_has_a_vaccine.markdown

 But was this all better than getting a vaccine would have been?
 I could have died, and I’m *still* living with the effects.
 In a heartbeat I’d swap that experience for having had the vaccine.

 When it’s your turn — it’ll be mine in a couple weeks — get the coronavirus vaccine!
+Don’t let this thing kill you or fuck you up forever.